UMM-CSci/csci-1301-fall-2021/_labs/lab1.md

 ## Changing your password

+**We will check that you've changed your passwords**, and your group will receive or lose points depending on whether *everyone* in the group has changed their passwords.

 Open a terminal window by double-clicking on the `terminal` program in "Activities".
 That terminal window should give you a prompt that will allow you to run commands, such as: